Spiral-like features in the disc revealed by Gaia DR3 radial actions: Discussion

 where the factor 2 in the cosine comes from the assumption of a dipolar disturbance of the potential ($m=2$), $R_g$ is the guiding radius, $\Omega$ is the circular frequency at $R_g$, $\Omega_p$ is the pattern speed and $C_2$ is a constant that depends on the bar potential $\Phi_b(R, \phi,t)$ as:

 with $\kappa$ the epicyclic frequency at $R=R_g$.
 Differentiating Eq. \ref{Eq_R_of_t} with respect to the time and substituting in the integral for $J_R$ (see Eq. \ref{Eq_Ju_Jv}) we have

 where the upper and lower limits correspond to the cases in which $\cos{(\Delta\Omega t)}=-1$ (apocenter) and $+1$ (pericenter), respectively.
-Thus, Eq. \ref{Eq_JR_epicyclic_definitive} diverges in the Corotation ($\Omega=\Omega_p$) and in the Inner and Outer Lindblad Resonances.
-Although Eq. \ref{Eq_R_of_t} assumes a small deviation in azimuth with respect to the circular orbit defined by the guiding radius, which is not true in the resonance regime, it is enough to demonstrate the high radial action in this region.
+Thus, Eq. \ref{Eq_JR_epicyclic_definitive} diverges in the Outer Lindblad Resonance ($\kappa +2\Delta \Omega =0$).
+Although Eq. \ref{Eq_R_of_t} assumes a small deviation in azimuth with respect to the circular orbit defined by the guiding radius, which is not true in the resonance regime, it is enough to demonstrate the radial action increases towards the resonances \citep{Chiba2021}.
 A more detailed analysis, like that described for the Corotation in Section 3.3b of \citet{Binney2008} would predict a large but finite action.
 However, the calculus of this more general case is not straightforward \citep{Goldreich81}.
-According to the epicyclic approximation, not only the OLR but also the CR and the ILR should show be characterised by large $J_R$.
+According to \citet{Sellwood2002} and \citet{Sellwood10}, not only the OLR but also the Inner Lindblad Resonance (ILR) should be characterised by an increment in $J_R$ due to the outward flow of angular momentum \citep{LyndenBell1972}.
 Assuming a pattern speed for the bar between 34 and 47~km/s/kpc \citep[][and references therein]{BlandHawthorn16}, the ILR is expected to be located out of our region of study.
-The CR lies between 4.9 and 7.0 kpc.
-We do not find a high $J_R$ feature in this range of radii, which might be because is masked by the influence of the spiral arms.